Devenda/ESP_AP_OTA/README.md

-# ESPWiFiDirect
+# ESPAP
-Testing the ESP8266 using WiFiDirect
+Testing the ESP8266: Making it an AP